andf-crl/docs/v21.1/licensing-faqs.md

 CockroachDB core is free to use.
 Most [core features](#feature-licensing) are licensed under the BSL, but some core features are subject to the CCL or third-party licenses.

-Non-CCL core features from version 19.1 and earlier are licensed under [Apache 2.0](#apache); however, some features remain under third-party licenses.
-Beginning in version 19.2, these non-CCL features are licensed under the BSL for three years before [converting](#license-conversion-timeline) to the Apache 2.0 license.
+Non-CCL core features from [version](cluster-settings.html#setting-version) 19.1 and earlier are licensed under [Apache 2.0](#apache); however, some features remain under third-party licenses.
+Beginning in [version](cluster-settings.html#setting-version) 19.2, these non-CCL features are licensed under the BSL for three years before [converting](#license-con[version](cluster-settings.html#setting-version)-timeline) to the Apache 2.0 license.

 CockroachDB [Enterprise features](enterprise-licensing.html) require a [paid license](#obtain-a-license) from Cockroach and are licensed under the Cockroach Community License.